Airport security lines are long. Here's what to know if you're flying

 On Saturday, President Trump threatened to send Immigration and Customs Enforcement agents to staff airport security lanes if Democrats don't "immediately" agree to fund DHS.
 A bipartisan group of senators has been negotiating with the White House over immigration enforcement and ending the shutdown.

 "I will move our brilliant and patriotic ICE Agents to the Airports where they will do Security like no one has ever seen before, including the immediate arrest of all Illegal Immigrants who have come into our Country," Trump posted on Truth Social.
-In a follow-up post he said he told ICE to "GET READY" to deploy to airports on Monday.
+In a follow-up post, Trump said he told ICE to "GET READY" to deploy to airports on Monday.

+On Sunday, Tom Homan, White House border czar, confirmed to CNN's State of the Union that ICE agents "will be at the airports tomorrow."
+Homan said details were still being finalized about which airports ICE agents would be deployed to, and the roles that they would performing.

+However, he did say that ICE agents are unlikely to perform roles they aren't trained for, such as looking at X-ray machines, but could help "covering exits," freeing up Transportation Security Administration (TSA) agents to do their job more quickly.

 Why are wait times so long?

-Officials say wait times are unpredictable and can fluctuate sharply as airports struggle with Transportation Security Administration staffing shortages.
+Officials say wait times are unpredictable and can fluctuate sharply as airports struggle with TSA staffing shortages.

 TSA staffers are considered essential workers, so about 50,000 have been working without pay due to the shutdown that started Feb.
 14. Last week, they missed their first full paychecks.
 The Department of Homeland Security says more than 300 TSA officers have quit.
 More than half of TSA staff in Houston called out sick and nearly a third called out in Atlanta and New Orleans last week, DHS said.